International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 #### Connector
 [*TODO: merge with above*]
-Being the point of access to the Industrial Data Space, the Connector provides a controlled environment for processing and exchanging data, ensuring secure transfer of data from the data provider to the data consumer.
+Being the point of access to the International Data Spaces, the Connector provides a controlled environment for processing and exchanging data, ensuring secure transfer of data from the data provider to the data consumer.
 As such, the necessary trust in the correct and